Home / Blog / Best VPS for Hermes Agent in 2026: Hetzner, DigitalOcean, OVH compared

 CX43816 GB160 GB€14.99 (~$16.90)

-CPX3248 GB80 GB€13.99
+CPX3248 GB80 GB€13.99 (AMD EPYC, faster single-core)

-CX33 is the recommended tier.
+The CX23 is the minimum viable spec — adequate for a single-user instance with external API inference, Telegram gateway, and moderate task volume.
+The CX33 at €6.49/month is the recommended tier.
 The 8GB RAM headroom handles Docker backend, browser automation tasks, and occasional heavy workloads without OOM pressure.
-Running two light Hermes instances on one CX33 is feasible with careful resource limits.
+Two light Hermes instances on one CX33 is feasible with careful resource limits.

 DropletvCPURAMPrice/mo